 The AGM also resolved to authorize the Board, on one or more occasions before the next AGM, with or without deviation from the shareholders' pre-emption rights, to make decisions on the issue of new shares, stock options, and/or convertibles.

 The reason for deviating from the shareholders' pre-emption rights is to spread ownership in the Company through a listing of the Company's stock on NASDAQ OMX Stockholm or, should such a need arise, to strengthen the Company's financial position.
-Decisions supported by said authorization shall comprise a maximum of 2,200,000 shares in new share issues, in the exercising of stock options, and/or the conversion of convertibles, corresponding to approximately 9.8 percent of the number of shares and votes outstanding at that time.
+Decisions supported by said authorization shall comprise a maximum of 2,500,000 shares in new share issues, in the exercising of stock options, and/or the conversion of convertibles, corresponding to approximately 9.7 percent of the number of shares and votes outstanding at that time.
 Cash issues or set-off issues conducted with deviation from the shareholders' pre-emption rights may only be carried out at a price equal to the market value of the share, stock option, or convertible and on the basis of any altered terms the Board may deem necessary in order to complete the issue.
 In the case of issues invoking shareholders' pre-emption rights, the Board decides on the price.
 The authorization encompasses the right to decide on cash issues and set-off issues and otherwise in compliance with the conditions stipulated in Chapter 2, Section 5, Paragraph 2, Items 2, 3, and 5 of the Swedish Companies Act.

-Heléne Vibbleus Bergquist, Anders Persson, Magnus Ruding and Mats Warstedt were re-elected as directors while Lars Röckert was elected as a new director.
-Heléne Vibbleus Bergquist was re-elected to serve as Chair of the Board.
-The AGM resolved that directors' fees shall be payable in the amount of SEK 250,000 to the Chair of the Board and SEK 100,000 to each of the other directors.
-The AGM also resolved that an additional fee of not more than SEK 500,000 shall be payable under special circumstances to a director who, pursuant to a Board decision, shall work with financial matters, matters regarding preparation for and listing on NASDAQ OMX Small Cap, contract negotiations, and other strategic matters.
-It shall be possible to share this additional fee between several directors and, in such cases, in relation to the time invested in the areas of responsibility.
+Lars Röckert, Anders Persson and Mats Warstedt were re-elected as directors, while Jan Samuelson was elected as a new director.
+Lars Röckert was elected as the new Chairman of the Board.
+The 2011 AGM resolved that directors' fees shall be payable in the amount of SEK 275,000 to the Chairman of the Board and SEK 125,000 to each of the other directors.
 The AGM also resolved that fees shall be payable to the auditor in accordance with an approved invoice and decided on guidelines for compensation of the CEO and other senior executives.